auraphp/Aura.Filter/README.md

 the failure mode, we can use `$filter->...->setMessage('custom message')`.

 If a field fails multiple rules, there will be multiple failure messages.
-To specify a single failure message for a field, regardless of how many rules it fails, call `$filter->useFieldMessage()`:
+To specify a single failure message for a field, regardless of which rule(s) it fails, call `$filter->useFieldMessage()`:

 ```php